deaniway/Page_Analyzer/README.md

 - [x] Submit README
 - [ ] Add Сelery to make the application work asynchronously
 - [ ] Add functionality to the project
-- [ ] Add your teacher and mentor to the 'Project team' section